Advanced usage

 Environment variables

-Environment variables can be passed to Gokapi - that way you can set it up without any interaction and pass cloud storage credentials without saving them to the filesystem.
+Several environment variables can be passed to Gokapi.
+They can be used to modify settings that are not present during setup or to pass cloud storage credentials without saving them to the filesystem.

 Passing environment variables to Gokapi